bena-tshishiku/bena-tshishiku.github.io/_teaching/2023-spring.md

 Collaboration: Please collaborate!
 Working together with your classmates can help you learn the material better.
 Some of the homework problems may be difficult, so it is recommended that you talk to someone when you are stuck.
 You are required to write your solutions alone and acknowledge the students you worked with.
 For any solution you submit, you should understand it well enough that you can explain it to someone else and answer questions about it.
 If you find yourself writing down things that you can’t explain, you should go back and think more about the problem.

 LaTeX: It is required that you type your solutions in LaTeX.
-You can either download LaTex or use sharelatex which allows you download, edit, and compile LaTeX files online.
-See here for a guide to notation in LaTeX.
-Also Detexify is a useful tool for finding the commands for various symbols.
+You can either [download](https://www.latex-project.org/get/) LaTex or use [sharelatex](https://www.sharelatex.com/) which allows you download, edit, and compile LaTeX files online.
+See [here](https://oeis.org/wiki/List_of_LaTeX_mathematical_symbols) for some commonly used symbols in LaTeX.
+Also [Detexify](http://detexify.kirelabs.org/classify.html) is a useful tool for finding the commands for various symbols.
 The source code for the assignments should be a helpful guide.
+The most basic thing to know/remember is that math always goes in between dollar signs.

 Late homework policy: For your homework grade, I will drop the score from your lowest assignment.
 View this as a one-time "get out of jail free card" in the event that you oversleep, forget, have a midterm, etc. As a general rule, late homework will not be accepted.
 If you suspect you won’t be able to submit the assignment in time, please notify me as soon as possible.